2016 NRL Grand Final: Cronulla-Sutherland Sharks

-Cronulla-Sutherland set the record for the longest winning streak during the 2016 season, winning 15 games in a row from Round 4 to Round 20, whilst also breaking their previous best winning streak of 11 in a row.
+The Sharks were coached by Shane Flanagan for the 5th season and captained by Paul Gallen.
+Heading into the season, expectations were high for Cronulla after their 2015 campaign and recruitment over the previous two seasons, which included Michael Ennis, James Maloney and Ben Barba, while bringing up Valentine Holmes from NSW Cup, all of whom were widely praised as the season progressed.
+Cronulla-Sutherland set the record for the longest winning streak in the club's history during the 2016 season, winning 15 games in a row from round 4 to round 20, whilst also breaking their previous best winning streak of 11 in a row.